-Our ability to meet our climate-related goals, targets and commitments, including our goal to achieve net zero emissions in our own business operations across Scope 1 and 2 by FY2025 and our goal to align our financing activity with the global goal of net zero emissions by 2050, is subject to risks and uncertainties, many of which are outside of our control, such as technology advances, public policies and challenges related to capturing, verifying, analyzing and disclosing emissions and climate-related data.
+Our ability to meet our climate-related goals, targets and commitments is subject to risks and uncertainties, many of which are outside of our control, such as technology advances, public policies and challenges related to capturing, verifying, analyzing and disclosing emissions and climate-related data.
 Failure to effectively manage these risks could adversely affect our business, prospects, reputation, financial performance or financial condition.